ella01s/C-mini-projects/README.md

 # C# mini projects

+ConvertToCoins:
+This program takes a monetary amount from the user and converts it to the fewest possible coins.

 Jupiter:
 This project takes the users age and calculates the following;
 - users age on Jupiter